Xelanybor/JezzaBot/README.md

 # JezzaBot

-JezzaBot is a combined Discord/Twitch bot for Twitch streamer GodSPDs.
+JezzaBot is a combined Discord/Twitch bot for Twitch streamer GodSPDS.